typst/typst/docs/src/reference/types.md

 select multiple components or components with different properties all at once.

-- location: selectors (variadic, required)
+- location: selector (variadic, required)
   The list of selectors to match on.

 ### all()
 Allows combining all of a series of selectors.
 This is used to check whether a component meets multiple selection rules simultaneously.

-- location: selectors (variadic, required)
+- location: selector (variadic, required)
   The list of selectors to match on.